 - In a large mixing bowl, add the ingredients for the bars (peanut butter, honey, flaxseed meal, protein powder, cacao, vanilla, salt).
 Mix until well combined and a "dough" has formed.
 The final mix should resemble cookie dough.

-- Add protein bar "dough" to the loaf pan and evenly press mixture into pan.
+- Add protein bar "dough" to the pan and evenly press mixture into pan.

 - Add chocolate and coconut oil to a microwave safe bowl.
 Microwave in 45-second intervals, stirring in between.
 Stop microwaving once chocolate is almost melted; continue stirring to melt the final pieces of chocolate.